JohnnyNassif/agilis/infra/docs/internal/INFRASTRUCTURE_REVIEW.md

 ### Conclusion

 This infrastructure is **well-designed and nearly production-ready**.
-The architecture fully aligns with HIPAA requirements and implements comprehensive security controls.
-The **only blocker** is the Cosmos DB authentication configuration, which can be fixed by changing one line of code.
+The architecture implements strong HIPAA-aligned technical safeguards.
+Validate operational procedures (access reviews, incident response, audit processes) separately.

-Once the critical issue is resolved and production configuration is applied, this infrastructure will provide a **secure, scalable, HIPAA-compliant foundation** for the Agilis Dental platform.
+Once production configuration is applied and the post-deployment hardening checklist is completed, this infrastructure provides a **secure, scalable foundation** for the Agilis Dental platform.

 ### Recommendation
-**PROCEED with deployment** after fixing the Cosmos DB authentication issue.
-The infrastructure is solid and well-implemented.
+**PROCEED with deployment** after completing the readiness + post-deployment hardening checklists and validating connectivity/security controls.

 ---